aiven/devportal/docs/products/mysql/howto/create-missing-primary-keys.rst

     ALTER TABLE team_membership ADD PRIMARY KEY (user_id, team_id);

-If none of the existing columns or a combination of the existing columns can be used as the primary key then you should add a new separate id column.
+If none of the existing columns or a combination of the existing columns can not be used as the primary key, then you should add a new separate id column.

 .. code::